max-mapper/voxel-engine/README.md

 `gameInstance.voxels.voxelVector(position)`

-Create a new voxel at some world coordinates (handles collisions with player, etc):
+Create a brand new voxel at some world coordinates.
+Intended for use in first player contexts as it checks if a player is standing in the way of the new voxel.
+If you don't care about that then just use `setBlock`:

 `gameInstance.createBlock(pos, val)`